iredmail/dockerized/README.md

 * Create required volumes:

-    Note: on Windows and macOS, container will fail to run if you use bind mounts instead of volumes.

 ```
 docker volume create iredmail_data_backup           # Backup copies.
 docker volume create iredmail_data_mailboxes        # All users' mailboxes